sproutcore/guides/source/using_handlebars.md

 <b>Hobbies:</b> {{hobbies}}
 </html>

-If we were to create an instance of <code>App.UserView</code> and render it, we would get a DOM representation like this:
+If we were to create an instance of `App.UserView` and render it, we would get a DOM representation like this:

 <html>
 User: Albert Hofmann